 In the future, we may not be able to generate sufficient cash flow from operations, realize currently anticipated operating improvements or borrow amounts under our revolving credit facility sufficient to fund our liquidity needs.
 We may need to refinance all or a portion of our indebtedness on or before maturity.
+We may not be able to refinance any of our indebtedness on or before maturity.
 We may not be able to refinance any of our indebtedness on commercially reasonable terms or at all.